pts/movemetafs/README.txt

    to set the tags associated with the file.
 All tags specified in the whitespace-separated tag list $TAGS get added to $FILENAME, and all other tags get removed from it.
 Please note that if $TAGS is empty, you have to omit `-v'.
+Using `user.tags' is not the recommended method of adding tags (because it might also remove tags); to add tags, move the file from `meta/root/...' to `meta/tag/$TAGNAME/'.
 -- `setfattr -n user.description -v "$DESCRIPTION" $meta/root/.../$FILENAME'
    can be used to set the file's description to $DESCRIPTION.
 Please note that $DESCRIPTION must be specified in UTF-8.
 Please note that if